mend/renovate-ce-ee/docs/gitlab.md

 **`GITLAB_TOKEN`**: A Personal Access Token for the GitLab bot account.

 **`GITHUB_TOKEN`**: A Personal Access Token for any user account on github.com.
 This is used for retrieving changelogs and release notes from repositories hosted on github.com and it does not matter which account it belongs to.
-It needs only read-only access privileges.
+It needs only read-only access privileges to public repositories.

 ## Getting Started

 At this point you should be ready to test out Renovate Pro for GitLab.
 Ideally, your bot user should not be a member of any repositories yet.
-That way, you can verify that the bot is running happily, but it won't need to acxtually do anything yet.
+That way, you can verify that the bot is running happily, but it won't need to create any PRs yet.

-You may want to customise the default `cron` schedule to be more frequent so that you can see the logs to verify it has connected to the GitLab instance OK and attempted to autodiscover repositories it has access to.
+You may want to customise the default `cron` schedule to be more frequent during this setup period so you are not left waiting so long to see schedule logs.

 ## Adding repositories

-Hopefully by now, Renovate Pro is ready for some real work - time to test out the first repository.
-To add a repository to Renovate Bot, simply add the bot account you created to the project.
-However there is one decision to be made - [permissions](https://docs.gitlab.com/ce/user/permissions.html).
+By now, Renovate Pro should be ready for some real work - so it's time to test out the first repository.
+To do this, simply add the bot account you created to the project you want Renovate to be active on.
+However, there is one decision to be made - whether to set up webhooks manually or automatically.

-Renovate Bot can't provision webhooks for a repository unless its account has "Maintainer" permissions.
-If you add Renovate Bot with "Developer" permissions then you will need to manually configure webhooks for each repository in order to get their benefits.
-Something you can try is (a) add Renovate Bot initially at Maintainer level, and then (b) downgrade it to Developer level once it's run at least once.
+Renovate Bot can't provision webhooks for a repository itself unless its account has "Maintainer" [permissions](https://docs.gitlab.com/ce/user/permissions.html).
+If you add Renovate Bot with "Developer" permissions then you will need to manually configure webhooks for each repository.
+Therefore it's recommended to (a) add Renovate Bot initially at Maintainer level for at least one hour, and then (b) downgrade it to Developer level once it's run at least once.